logo

 symptoms-of-diabetes-in-children

-Diabetes in children (formally known as paediatric diabetes) is a chronic medical condition where the pancreas isn’t able to produce enough insulin or the body cannot use the insulin it makes effectively.
+Diabetes in children (formally known as pediatric diabetes) is a chronic condition where the pancreas either fails to produce sufficient insulin or the body cannot use insulin effectively.
+This leads to elevated blood glucose levels.
+The two main types of diabetes are Type 1 and Type 2 diabetes.

 What are the causes of diabetes in children?